Frequently Asked Questions

 Magnifiers will be provided at every voting station.
-Advance Voting Days will have two AutoMark ballot marking machines available to persons with disabilities to aid in the voting process.
-These units are a paper ballot-marking technology that allows voters with disabilities and other special needs to mark their ballot privately and independently.
-The machine allows the voter to mark his/her ballot by way of touch screen, tactile buttons with Braille, a sip/puff tube, or rocker paddle.
+Advance voting days will have two AutoMark ballot marking machines available to persons with disabilities to aid in the voting process.
+These units are a paper ballot–marking technology that allows voters with disabilities and other special needs to mark their ballot privately and independently.
+The machine allows voters to mark their ballot by way of touch screen, tactile buttons with Braille, a sip/puff tube, or rocker paddle.
 The touch screen can also be changed to a high contrast and has a zoom feature.
 The AutoMark permits a voter to listen to the choices through headphones.

-Will all of the voting places have disabled access?
+Will all of the voting locations be accessible?